Jean Chrétien: The 1993 election

-By late September 1993, the Liberals had a double-digit lead in most opinion polls.
-By October, the Liberals were the favourites to win at least a minority government.
+By late September 1993, the Liberals had a double-digit lead in most opinion polls, and by October they were favourites to win at least a minority government.
 Even at this stage, however, Chrétien's personal approval ratings were far behind those of Campbell.
 Realizing this, the PC campaign team released a series of ads attacking Chrétien.
 The ads were viewed as a last-ditch effort to keep the Liberals from winning a majority.
-The second ad, released on October 14, appeared to mock Chrétien's facial paralysis, and generated a severe backlash from all sides.
+The second ad, released on October 14, appeared to mock Chrétien's facial paralysis and generated a severe backlash from all sides.
 Even some Tory candidates called for the ad to be removed.
 Campbell was not directly responsible for the ad, and ordered it off the air over her staff's objections.

 On October 25, the Liberals were elected to a majority government, winning 177 seats – the third-best performance in the Liberals' history, and their most impressive win since their record of 190 seats in 1949.
 The PCs were nearly wiped out, winning only two seats in the worst defeat ever suffered by a governing party at the federal level.
 Chrétien himself yielded Beauséjour back to Robichaud in order to run in his old riding, Saint-Maurice.
-However, he was unable to lead the Liberals back to their traditional dominance in Quebec.
-He was one of only four Liberal MPs elected from that province outside the Montreal area.
-With few exceptions, most of the support that had switched from the Liberals to the PCs nine years earlier flowed to the Bloc Quebecois, which became the Official Opposition.
+However, he was unable to lead the Liberals back to their traditional dominance in Quebec, being one of only four Liberal MPs elected from that province outside the Montreal area.
+With few exceptions, most of the support that had switched from the Liberals to the PCs nine years earlier switched to the Bloc Québécois, which became the Official Opposition.